web3/web3.js/docs/web3-eth-contract.rst

 ----------

-Default chain property can be one of the following:
+The default chain property can be one of the following:

 - ``"mainnet"`` - ``String``
 - ``"goerli"`` - ``String``